 “Nothing else has brought so much joy to my life and felt so natural – aside from basketball,” Parrish said.
 “To top it off, we were actually helping with animal conservation, and I got to have hands-on experiences with animals like wildebeests, elephants and rhinos.”

 Ultimately, Parrish envisions himself involved with animal conservation someday.
 The road to graduation hasn’t always been easy as a student in the sciences, but Parrish advises that it is critical to stay open-minded and to try new things in college.

 As a former student athlete in the sciences, Parrish had to meet the commitments of his athletics team and lab times for various science courses.

 “It was tough at times, but the tougher it got, the smarter I got.
 The challenge helped me learn how to be successful.
 Science is not something that comes easily – it is lots of repetition,” Parrish said.
 “Through trial and tribulation I became a better student and learned to overcome.”

 Parrish advises incoming students not to be afraid to push personal limits.
 He says the college experience teaches you a lot about life.

 “TCU has changed my life.
 It has taken me places that I would have never imagined, and helped me find myself.
 Through the challenges of being a college student athlete, I have learned so much about myself and I know that I am capable of more than I’d ever imagined,” Parrish said.
 “It has shaped me into the positive person that I am today in so many ways, so I am forever indebted.”

-Parrish is on track to graduate with a bachelor’s degree in combined science in May.
+Parrish graduated with a bachelor’s degree in combined science in May.